 Rev 1: modified the resolution of CID 12718

+Rev 2: modified the resolution of CID 13222

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbe Draft.
 This introduction is not part of the adopted material.